imilisav/BrickerGame/README.md

 # Bricker Game

 <b>Note:</b> The game is going to be hosted online for others to play with, as it is a very fun game.
 The link is: http://www.bricker.dx.am
-The game will only work on chrome and firefox for now.
+The game should work for most browsers.

 As a break from my geesePatrol website, I decided to work with the canvas element in JavaScript to create a score oriented breakout game for people to play.